PandaSekh/PandaSekh_OldBlog/_posts/2021-01-13-react-commenting-system-part-2.md

 });
 ```

 Here we pass no `firstParentId`, meaning that those components have the variable undefined.
 Because of that, when we render the `AddComment` or all the child comments, we pass the comment id: `firstParentId={firstParentId || comment._id}`.
 Those child comments will have the `firstParentId` defined and will use that when creating new comments or showing children.
 This means that no matter how many children there are, they all have the `firstCommentId` props setted to the id of the first comment in the hierarchy.
-This sounds complicated, but it's just needed to perform an updated in the database when we create new comments, because Sanity.io can perform queries only on first level documents.
+This sounds complicated, but it's just needed to perform an update in the database when we create new comments, because Sanity.io can perform queries only on first level documents.
 If we have nested documents, like we do, even if those documents have an `_id`, a `_key` and a `_type`, they still can't be "searchable".
 That's why we have to do all of this "first parent" thing.

 One last thing, let's add a custom class in case the comment is a child, so that later we can style it accordingly.
 ```jsx